 Can you see the interface now?
 La Malinche was the interface between Moctezuma and Cortes.
 She made her job basing on the knowledge of the culture, the language, the needs and so on of the Aztecs, the user in a way.

 “Making beautiful interfaces will not take you anywhere unless it is fulfilling your user’s needs in an efficient way.”

-So, bottomline.
-The interface is between the user and our product.
+So, that´s an interface: A link between the user and our product.
 Based on user´s believes, his cultural baggage, needs and so on.

 It’s about time you know your users, exactly like Doña Marina did know the Aztecas.